| Good day to all! |

 For DBA, monitoring free space on volumes with all database files, including the MSSQL instance databases, and sending regular email notifications, including to developers (not everyone watches dashboards, and everyone reads service mail).

-Since for sure such a database will be in the AlwaysOn group, it will be necessary to think in advance who should be given access to which replicas.
+Since for sure such a database will be in the AlwaysOn group, you will need to think in advance who should be given access to which replicas.
 And the most important thing is to minimize the use of triggers (then say thank you more than once).

 | Andy_OLAP, |